 Disclosures

+Like you, I too am an entrepreneur.
+I actively participate in different types of companies and opportunities.
+Not to beat an obviously dead horse, I do this for a few reasons.
+I like making money, having fun, learning something new, making some more money and having some more fun.
+In fact, this website is one of those things that generates all of that for me.
 The FTC has (smartly) required bloggers and experts to disclose every time they receive a form of remuneration from a company or person they write about.
 Well, to document every instance (sometimes my remuneration is a t-shirt, or a hat, or 17 cents from an Amazon affiliate link and on occasion a nice old check) is laborious beyond belief for me.
-And, shoot … reading all the instances would probably make your eyes bleed.
+And, shoot…reading all the instances would probably make your eyes bleed.
+So, to adhere to FTC rules and to give you a clear understanding of what I am doing, these are the deets…

-COMPANIES I AM AN EQUITY PARTICIPANT IN::
+COMPANIES I AM AN EQUITY PARTICIPANT IN:

 IN REGARDS TO THE T-SHIRTS, AFFILIATE LINKS AND 17 CENT PAY DAYS: